1uc/lmmr/README.md

 **Note:** Probably you don't want to use this package.
 It's open-source mostly for the purpose of having easy access to it.
 Nevertheless, you're free to use any of it in your own projects.

+## License & Copyright
+This package is distributed under the MIT license, see LICENSE and was initially developed at the Seminar of Applied Mathematics at ETH Zurich.

+Copyright (c) 2021 ETH Zurich, Luc Grosheintz-Laval